project-akri/akri-docs/docs/user-guide/getting-started.md

 # Getting Started

+> :warning: **Akri is undergoing a migration** to a new GitHub repository until 10/28 and it's Helm charts are currently not accessible.

 To best understand the benefits of Akri and jump into using it, we recommend you start off by completing the [end to end demo](../demos/usb-camera-demo.md).
 In the demo, you will see Akri discover mock video cameras and a streaming app display the footage from those cameras.
 It includes instructions on K8s cluster setup.

 ## The Journey Begins